Most Dangerous Roads in Phoenix for Pedestrian Accidents

 Posted on behalf of Phillips Law Group on Mar 12, 2019 in Personal Injury

 The Arizona Department of Transportation has released its latest Pedestrian Action Safety Plan, which compiles statistics about pedestrian accidents that occur in the state.
 It reports that a higher number of pedestrians are killed in motor vehicle crashes in Phoenix when pedestrians attempt to cross interstate highways and interchanges.
 Below, we discuss some of these dangerous roads and what you can do to exercise reasonable care and improve your chances of avoiding a pedestrian-related accident.

-The Phoenix injury attorneys at Phillips Law Group are committed to protecting the rights of accident victims and holding any negligent party accountable for their actions.
+The Glendale injury attorneys at Phillips Law Group are committed to protecting the rights of accident victims and holding any negligent party accountable for their actions.
 We offer a free consultation where we can review your case, discuss your rights and your options for recovering compensation for your injuries.